Dliv3/Venom/README-en.md

 - **show** (Display network topology)

-  A represents the admin node, and the number represents the agent node.
+  The letter 'A' represents the admin node, and the number represents the agent node.

   The following topology diagram shows that node1 connects to the admin node, node2 and node4 connect to 1 node, and node3 connects to node2.